Muirfield/pocketmine-plugins/GrabBag/README.md

 #### freeze-thaw

-*  hard-freeze: if `true` no movement is allowed.
+*  hard-freeze: how hard to freeze players.
+If `true` no movement is allowed.
 If `false`, turning is allowed but not walking/running/flying, etc.

 #### join-mgr